 Comacchio, the "little Venice", is an enchanting lagoon town: it is now known as the capital of the Po Delta National Park, is a little town that was born and still lives between the land and the water.

 The best views in town are from the Ponte degli Sbirri: on one side the historic Ospedale degli Infermi and on the other the 19th century Palazzo Bellini and the famous Trepponti, the symbol of Comacchio.
 From the Loggiato dei Cappuccini, which leads to the church of Santa Maria in Aula Regia, you can access the historic Manifattura dei Marinati, the pickling works, completely restored into full working order; visit the “Sala dei fuochi” with its 12 fireplaces, where the eels are roasted on spits before being marinated.
 The graceful 17th century Fish Market attests to more seaborne activity, and it still sells the daily catch.
 Important historic buildings also include the ancient Cathedral of San Cassiano, the Loggia del Grano, and the Clock Tower.
 This town on the water can also be visited by boat, more specifically with the traditional “batane”.
 For lovers of archaeology, the rare and extensive finds from a ship that ran aground not far from the town in the time of Augustus Caesar are housed at the Roman Ship Museum in Palazzo Bellini.

 Many trips by motorboat are available to feel the atmosphere of the lagoon with its 'casoni' (fishing huts) and 'tabarre' (stores/workshops), the fishing equipment, and marvelous vegetation.
-The Delta of the Po River National Park is worldwide famous for bird watching activity.
+The Delta of the Po River Regional Park is worldwide famous for bird watching activity.